 When solving problems in science, engineering or economics, a real-life situation is first converted into a mathematical model.
 This is often called the formulation of the problem and it is given in terms of mathematical equations.
 Only a handful of model equations can be solved in a neat analytical form.
 Hence we need numerical analysis, comprising a set of techniques for finding approximate solutions of these equations.
 This course provides an introduction to very basic methods in numerical analysis both from a theoretical and a practical perspective.
-It also provides an introduction to programming the scientific computing package Matlab.
+It also provides an introduction to programming in Python.

 Further information: Syllabus, Number of lectures, Assessment, Learning Outcomes.

-Contact Hours: 3 lectures + 1 tutorial or lab session per weeks.
+Contact Hours: 2 lectures + 1 computer lab + 1 tutorial per week.